labora-lab/olim/README.md

     `cd olim`

-3. Copy your data to the `data` (see the [`data`](./data) folder on details on how to format it)
+>>> [!important] Configuring with Learner
+If planing to use active learner pipeline and model training tasks, you will need to also install [OLIM Learner](https://gitlab.com/nanogennari/olim-learner).
+After configuring the Learner add the app-key in the `docker-compose.yml`.

+If the OLIM Learner and OLIM are running on docker on the same machine uncomment the `olim-learner_main` network on the `docker-compose.yml` (lines 40, 51 and 52)
+>>>

-4. Build and start the containers:
+3. Build and start the containers:

     `docker compose up -d`

-5. Wait for **two minutes** for the elasticsearch server to fully start.
+4. Wait for **two minutes** for the elasticsearch server to fully start.

-6. Go to `http://localhost:42000` and do the initial configuration.
+5. Go to `http://localhost:42000` and do the initial configuration.

 ## Command line configuration